Mice are some of New Yorkers' biggest nuisances, and if you're trying to sell an apartment, they can go from annoying to downright deal-breaking.

 “The pest control industry experimented with these in the late 80s—more sophisticated units with adjustable frequencies—but with no great results,” says Bloom of Standard Pest Management, who also warns that rodents tend to come inside during the upcoming fall season because of temperature changes and reduction of available food.

 “While ultrasonics have some limited backing by lab studies, which allow the claim to be made, the results are not replicated in the real world,” he says.
 “The ultrasonic waves are more akin to flashlight beams, and if there is a shadow created by a box, bag, cabinet, etc., it has no effect.
 You can aim it at a direct spot and possibly repel mice from that spot but that’s about it.”

 The first step in getting rid of mice, says Bloom, is to "reduce food sources that are accessible in your home."
 Make sure not to leave garbage out on the curb (or be sure to complain to your management company if the super is).
-And "any hole the size of a hole or larger needs to be closed up," he says.
+And any hole that a mouse could squeeze through needs to be closed up, he says.
 Professionals use stainless steel mesh (Xcluder) or copper gauze (Stuf-fit), according to Bloom.

 (If you're looking to steer clear of rodents altogether and want to know how bad a rodent problem any particular building or neighborhood has, the city has a map for that.)